Menu

 Team Role opposites

 When it comes to difficult relationships, Team Role opposites are often the cause of the disconnect.
-In these situations, one person’s approach is anathema to the other.

-For a high-scoring Resource Investigator, the Completer Finisher’s unrelenting insistence on pinning down every last detail might feel tiresome and draining.
+For a Resource Investigator, the Completer Finisher’s unrelenting insistence on pinning down every last detail might feel tiresome and draining.

 For the Completer Finisher, the Resource Investigator’s enthusiasm without apparent substance might be fanciful and unnerving.
 Failing to see the value of the other’s contribution, each does their best to ignore the other.